-3. Inside the module, slide the leads clamp over the leads but do not secure until all leads have been connected.
+3. Inside the module, slide the leads clamp over the leads.

 4. Connect the leads to the module in the sequence shown.
 Coolant leads and connectors are color-tagged; red for coolant return, green for coolant supply.
 Shield gas and plasma gas connections are left- and right- hand threaded and will not interchange.